Preparing Students for Collegiate Success and Beyond

 - You may not bring friends or dates to Upward Bound activities.

 The Academic Component

 During the academic school year, Upward Bound provides bi-weekly academic assistance (tutoring) for all participants at The Hamilton County Main Branch library.
 On designated Saturdays every month, students participate in Saturday Academy sessions to attend workshops on such topics as:

 - ACT/SAT test preparation

 - University admissions process

 In addition to workshops and cultural events, Upward Bound students receive opportunities to visit college/university campuses throughout Greater Cincinnati, and in other parts of the region.
 Students who successfully attend these activities will receive a monthly stipend for their participation.

-Summer Academy is a six-week college immersion experience taking place on the campus of College of Mount St. Joseph.
+Summer Academy is a six-week university immersion experience taking place on the campus of Mount St. Joseph University.
 During Summer Academy, Upward Bound students live in campus housing and attend academic classes in the areas of math, composition, foreign language, and science designed to reinforce their current skills and prepare them for the next academic year’s curriculum.
-Additionally, rising seniors (pre-12th grade students) may participate in a career/service internship, while graduating seniors enroll in up to two 3-credit college courses at the Mount which are transferable to any post-secondary school they choose to attend.
+Additionally, rising seniors (pre-12th grade students) may participate in a career/service internship, while graduating seniors enroll in up to two 3-credit university courses at the Mount which are transferable to any post-secondary school they choose to attend.
 Students return home on the weekends and receive a weekly stipend for successful completion of the weekly activities offered.

 Students also participate in a variety of workshops emphasizing such topics as academic skill enhancement, study skills development and career exploration and university preparation.
 Additionally, rising seniors receive an opportunity to participate in paid career-exploration (work-study) internships.